-Paris Memories (Revoir Paris) counts on good performances by Virginie Efira and Benoît Magimel.
-Still, director Alice Winocour ultimately seals the film in diluted and clichéd dramatic sensibilities.
+Paris Memories (Revoir Paris) counts on good performances by Virginie Efira and Benoît Magimel, but the film is sealed in diluted and clichéd dramatic sensibilities.

 French writer and director Alice Winocour has always been interested in creating stories primarily centered around women, that are about the body and mind’s effects in different circumstances.
 Her pictures deal with complex emotions and behaviors, which make many viewers want to always tune in to her work.
 And she always knows how to get great performances from her leading actors.
 But there’s a drawback to all of this: Winocour’s films occasionally have a straightforward and clichéd undertone that might seem overwhelming for some (myself included), because it takes them out of the story she’s telling.
 Alice Winocour’s latest work, Paris Memories (Revoir Paris), shows improvement in some facets, including her direction of the actors.
 However, it still contains some of the same issues that reappear throughout her filmography and adds a sense of unwarranted emotional manipulation.

 For Paris Memories, Winocour draws (and reflects) on her younger brother’s harrowing and heartbreaking experiences of the Bataclan attacks on November 13th, 2015, where over one-hundred-and-thirty people were killed due to coordinated terrorist attacks by Islamic State militants in France’s capital.
 The film is all about shared trauma, how one single moment can cause your life to unravel completely, and the strains of putting one’s life together after tragedy.